-How are we going to get there?
+How are we organising our business to achieve our vision?

 Managing Our Business

 We aim to be a responsive organisation, respected for the quality of the services we deliver, and successfully delivering against strategic goals and national targets.

 This section highlights how we will organise and manage our business to support that aim, enable the transformation of our health system, and better meet the health needs of our population.